Trails conditions

 Involving local communities and users

-The particular characteristics of the territory, made up of private and public lands, encourage the cooperative to favour a development orientation that integrates local communities and users.
-Moreover, preserving the landscape is one of the principles of sustainable development.
-This preoccupation fosters concerted action among stakeholders, ensuring the long-term enhancement and conservation of the natural jewel that is Vallée Bras-du-Nord.
+The unique character of the territory—made up of both private and public lands—encourages the Cooperative to pursue a development approach that actively involves local communities and users.
+Moreover, the preservation of the landscape, a key element of eco-responsible tourism, is one of the core principles of sustainable developmentThis commitment promotes collaboration among stakeholders, ensuring the sustainable enhancement and long-term conservation of the natural treasure that is Vallée Bras-du-Nord.

 Our flexible cooperative model brings together partners, producers, residents and workers.
 In another innovative project, it also involves local young people in difficulty.